-Featuring my daily journal and photos (Currently being re-posted in 2018), this page includes some general information about the TransAmerica Bicycle Trail.
+Featuring my daily journal and photos, this page includes some general information about the TransAmerica Bicycle Trail.

 When I was 25 years old in 2006 I started out alone with my bike on May 27 from the Atlantic Ocean at the Outer Banks, North Carolina.
 I’d essentially never been farther west than Pittsburgh, Pennsylvania, so I was going to see the country for the first time via bicycle.

 In late August I reached the Pacific Ocean and Eugene, Oregon, but by then I was almost out of money.
 I wanted to keep going, so I managed to get a job there in Eugene, where I lived and worked for about six weeks.

 Early October found me riding north to Seattle, and finally south along the Pacific Coast to San Francisco.
 From there I flew home to Pennsylvania on November 6, 2006.